 - If the user certificate is on a smart card, insert the smart card into the reader to add the user certificate to your personal store.

 If the user certificate does not appear in your personal store, use the reader software to export the user certificate to a file.
-This file will be used in Step 4.
+This file is used in Step 4 of this procedure.

 - In Internet Explorer, select .

 - On the Content tab, click Certificates.